-It may be worth paying an annual fee for the Blue Cash Preferred® Card, which offers up to 6% cash back.
+It may be worth paying an annual fee for the Blue Cash Preferred® Card from American Express, which offers up to 6% cash back.
 You may accumulate more rewards in the long run.

 You want travel rewards.

-The Blue Cash Everyday® Card is a great cashback product, but it isn’t a top choice for travel rewards.
-Look for cards like the Chase Sapphire Preferred® credit card or Barclaycard Arrival Plus® World Elite Mastercard®.
+The Blue Cash Everyday® Card from American Express is a great cashback product, but it isn’t a top choice for travel rewards.
+Look for cards like the Chase Sapphire Preferred® credit card or Barclaycard Arrival® Plus World Elite Mastercard®.

 What should I know before I apply?

-To apply for the Blue Cash Everyday® Card, you must be:
+To apply for the Blue Cash Everyday® Card from American Express, you must be:

 - At least 18 years old.